Kishor1407/netflix-gpt/README.md

 -update store with trailer video data
--embedded the youtube video and made autoplay and mute -added tailwind nd built video tiltle and video background well
+-embedded the youtube video and made autoplay and mute -added tailwind nd built video tiltle and video background well -Secondary Container Built using Movie list and Movie Card -Used TMDB imageCDN_URL

 # Feature in NetflixGPT
 -Login/Sign Up